pm-usp/text-2-sql/README.md

 # Text-to-SQL Oriented to the Process Mining Domain: A PT-EN Dataset for Query Translation

-This repository contains instructions used on experiments and resources necessary for reproduciability.
+This repository contains resources and instructions necessary for reproduciability.
 Descriptions of each resorce used are detailed and steps used for experiments are presented.

 ## Resource
 - dataset: